 To promote understanding and respect for all faiths, races and cultures through education, advocacy, dialog and conflict resolution.
 We train inclusive leaders, create safe havens for frank conversation and highlight the strengths of a diverse community.
-Signature programs include Student Voices, MetroTown, Clergy Dialogue, Humanitarian Dinner, CAN WE TALK public forum, Emerging Leaders, Intersectional Mornings, Headliner Breakfast.
+Signature programs include Student Voices, MetroTown, Clergy Dialogue, Silver Medallion Humanitarian Dinner and Award, CAN WE TALK public forum, Emerging Leaders, Herald Roundtable, Headliner Breakfast.

 Student Voices panelists train by via an exercise in trust.